Large automorphism groups of ordinary curves in characteristic $2$: Background and Preliminary Results

-Our notation and terminology are standard.
 Well-known references for the theory of curves and algebraic function fields are \cite{hirschfeld-korchmaros-torres2008} and \cite{stbook}.
 Let $\cX$ be a curve defined over an algebraically closed field $K$ of positive characteristic $p$ for some prime $p$.
 We denote by $K(\cX)$ the function field of $\cX$.
 By a point $P \in \cX$ we mean a point in a nonsingular model of $\cX$; in this way, we have a one-to-one correspondence between points of $\cX$ and places of $K(\cX)$.
-Let $\aut_K(\cX)$ denote the full automorphism group of $\cX$.
-For a subgroup $S$ of $\aut_K(\cX)$, we denote by $K(\cX)^S$ the fixed field of $S$.
-A nonsingular model $\bar{\cX}$ of $K(\cX)^S$ is referred as the quotient curve of $\cX$ by $S$ and denoted by $\cX/S$.
-Note that $\cX/S$ is defined up to birational equivalence.
-The field extension $K(\cX):K(\cX)^S$ is Galois with Galois group $S$.
-For a point $P \in \cX$, $S(P)$ is the orbit of $P$ under the action of $S$ on $\cX$ seen as a point-set.
-The orbit $S(P)$ is said to be long if $|S(P)| = |S|$, short otherwise.
-There is a one-to-one correspondence between short orbits and ramified points in the extension $K(\cX):K(\cX)^S$.
-It might happen that $S$ has no short orbits; if this is the case, the cover $\cX \rightarrow \cX/S$ (or equivalently, the extension $K(\cX):K(\cX)^S$) is unramified.
-On the other hand, $S$ has a finite number of short orbits.